sandmman/swift-enterprise-demo/README.md

 Also, the Swift-Enterprise-Demo application sends alerts based on the Auto-Scaling policies defined for the application.
 Hence, if there are no policies define for the application, no alerts will be sent out.

 ### Update the Swift-Enterprise-Demo application instance running on Bluemix
 Once you've updated the `cloud_config.json` configuration file, you should update your application instance of Swift-Enterprise-Demo on Bluemix.
-To do, you should execute the `cf push` command from the root folder of the applications's repo.
+To do, you should execute the `cf push` command from the root folder of the applications's repository.

 ## Running the application locally
 In order to build the application locally, use the appropriate command depending on the operating system you are running on your development system: